jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ### `CustomerRepository` interface

-Next, we create a *Data Access Object* (DAO) to persist `Customers` to VMware GemFire.
+Next, we create a *Data Access Object* (DAO) to persist `Customers` to [vmware-gemfire-name].
 We create the DAO using Spring Data’s *Repository*
 abstraction:

 CustomerRepository inteface